Term Life

 For most buyers, the 30-year term delivers superior value.
 It is cheaper, widely available from dozens of insurers, and covers the period in which most financial obligations peak.

-Buyers over 35 face an additional problem with the 40-year term: cost escalation makes the math hard to justify.
-A 40-year-old male paying $185/month for a 40-year term will spend $88,800 in premiums over the policy’s life, compared to $55,200 for a 30-year term — a difference of $33,600.
+Buyers over 35 face an additional problem with the longer term option: cost escalation makes the math hard to justify.
+A 40-year-old male paying $185/month for a 40-year term will spend $88,800 in premiums over the policy’s life, compared to $55,200 for a 30-year term, a difference of $33,600.
 That gap, invested at a modest 5% annual return, compounds to over $60,000.
 Detailed context on how premium pricing is structured appears in our overview of what drives insurance costs.

 Are There Better Alternatives to a 40-Year Term Policy?